Affiliate links on Android Authority may earn us a commission. Learn more.

 While we’re waiting on newer models, the Surface Laptop 4 ($1299.99 at Amazon) continues to be a reliable choice for a lightweight laptop thanks to Microsoft’s stellar ergonomics, though large screen bezels and 720p webcam are starting to show their age.
 It does deliver excellent battery life though, with even AMD’s older chips proving their efficiency chops.

-That pedigree should carry through to what is expected to be the best MacBook Air M2 alternative, Asus’ Ryzen 7-powered Zenbook S13 OLED ($1,299).
+That pedigree carries through to one of the best MacBook Air M2 alternatives, ASUS’ Ryzen 7-powered Zenbook S13 OLED ($1,299).
 The ultraportable may fall behind on the webcam, but the rest represents the best of Windows hardware and software in a slim package, with a high-res 2.8K OLED panel, a trackpad that doubles as a numpad, integrated graphics performance that can rival laptops with entry-tier dedicated GPUs, and battery life that can almost rival the MacBook Air M2.
-It’s not available to buy at the time of this writing, but when it is, you might want to give it a look before committing your cash.

 Apple MacBook Air M2 review: The verdict